 Goldfish are strong foragers.
 Meaning they can find food anywhere.
-This includes swimming prey, insect larva or aquatic plants.
-Koi on the other hand are not as strong at foraging which makes manual feeding more important for them since they also have a larger appetite than the goldfish.
+This includes swimming prey, insect larva, or aquatic plants.
+Koi fish, on the other hand, are not as strong at foraging which makes manual feeding more important for them since they also have a larger appetite than the goldfish.

-The Main things to consider when feeding fish are feeding the correct foods and feeding the correct amount of food.
+The main things to consider when feeding fish are feeding the correct foods and feeding the correct amount of food.
 Every time your feed your fish be aware of how much they are eating and only feed them what they can or will eat in a 5-minute span.
 This will take some experimenting at first but once you have measured out the perfect amount be sure to consistently only feed that amount.